SwarupKMondal/React-Football-App/my-football-app-development/README.md

 # Swarup's Football App
-- In this task, I was tasked with fetching an array of leagues from the api and displaying each league on the homepage.
+- In this task, I was asked with fetching an array of leagues from the api and displaying each league on the homepage.
 Also, when the user clicks on a particular league, the league table/standing table forthat league displays in the standing page.

 s